raul23/SimulRPi/docs/README.rst

 --------------------------------
 Case 1: with a ``try`` and ``except`` blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can try importing py:mod:`RPi.GPIO` first and if it is not found, then fallback
+You can try importing :mod:`RPi.GPIO` first and if it is not found, then fallback
 on the mock module :mod:`SimulRPi.GPIO`.

 .. code-block:: python